thromer/mlb-standings/README.md

 By the way to delete a file created by service account: oddly can drag and drop to trash from Drive UI, but cannot use snowman menu in Drive or File menu in the file to move to trash.

+For secrets to work in cloud: in permissions tab, grant relevant service account the role Secret Manager Secret Accessor.
+To find the service account, look at details for the cloud function.